Steinberg99/project-tech/README.md

 - `git clone https://github.com/Steinberg99/project-tech`

 When you have cloned my repository be sure to run the command `npm install` to install all of the project dependencies.
 When you have done this you can run the command `npm start` to start DogeMeet.
 DogeMeet currently only works for mobile screens so be sure to select a mobile screen size using the inspector in Google Chrome (Option + ⌘ + J on macOS or Shift + CTRL + J on Windows).
+The website should run in the browser when visiting `localhost:4200`.

 # Technologies